LucasFaustman/shopping-cart/README.md

 - Add testing

+- A search field in the shop section

 ## Lessons Learned:

 I originally created this project as a simple state exercise.
 However, I went deeper on React Router Dom as well as integrating Stripe checkout.
 Here is a link to my first iteration: https://lucas-faustman-boutique.netlify.app/